 Ensuring UK first-in-family students get full value from HE during the cost-of-living crisis

 Publish open access in our quality education for all gateway

 Our quality education for all gateway sits on our open access platform, Emerald Open Research.
 The gateway allows research findings to be immediately shared across the world.
 All research published is openly available to read, download and share.

 As part of our ever-evolving understanding of what inequality feels like and how we may continue to tackle it, we have commissioned a second global report on inclusivity.

 This report presents the results of a survey that we sent to over 150,000 researchers across the globe who have previously authored with us, as well as other academics via social media.

 We really welcome insights not only from researchers but practitioners too about their work.

-If you would like to contribute to the discussion, or you are working on research in areas related to the health and wellbeing of indigenous peoples, please let us now by filling in this form.
+If you would like to contribute to the discussion, or you are working on research in areas related to equality, diversity and inclusion in Higher Education, please let us know by filling in this form.